This summer I’m at a Cubs game and a friend of a friend sees me snap this photo with my phone. He asks me if I have the original iPhone.

 I read about Johnny Depp being $40 million in debt after making $650 million.
-He said his solution was to make more movies.
+He says his solution is to make more movies.

-You’d like to think after earning hundreds of millions you’d have some control over your life, but he doesn’t because saving money is like a muscle.
+You’d like to think after earning a gazillion dollars you’d have some control over your life but he doesn’t have any control over his life because saving money is like a muscle.
 You have to exercise it.

 After I retired I wasn’t driving my car anymore.
 So I called up Geico and told them I wasn’t driving my car anymore.
-They asked me how many miles I drove last year and I told them 3,000.
+They asked me how many miles I drove last year.
+I said 3,000.

 Day 1: Slash your cable and internet bill

 First, decide if you still need cable.
 The average cable bill is $103.10 so when you cut the cord it will save you $1,200 a year.
 (A friend who just ditched cable is saving $1,800/year.)
 You can always get a cheap antenna to pull in the major networks.